 The Coffee Academics

 Another rapidly growing local player, now with 22 spots around Asia, The Coffee Academics studio was founded in Hong Kong’s Causeway Bay as a training and innovation space to cater to a community of coffee lovers who were unfulfilled by the caffeine options they faced.
-Founder and entrepreneur Jennifer Liu oversaw the subsequent launch of The Coffee Academics store and their mantra has remained the same ever since, namely to source the best beans, roast on site and pour some of the city’s finest brews.
+Founder and entrepreneur Jennifer Liu oversaw the subsequent launch of The Coffee Academics shop and their mantra has remained the same ever since, namely to source the best beans, roast on site and pour some of the city’s finest brews.
 A pared-back, industrial-chic aesthetic is notable across its cafes, as are creations like the Okinawan, featuring dark brown sugar from the eponymous Japanese island.

 Signature creation: The Coffee Academics’ agave latte is a firm favourite thanks to the strange but effective combo of raw Mexican agave nectar and black pepper.
 Not your everyday cuppa.